 Independent Water Systems

-There are three California Public Utility Commission-regulated utilities and seven mutual water companies in the Santa Rosa Basin providing water service to approximately 3,400 customers collectively.
-Four of those organizations currently participate in the GSA: Branger Mutual Water Company, California American Water, Willowside Mutual Water Company, and Penngrove Water Company.
+There are three California Public Utility Commission-regulated utilities and seven mutual water companies in the Santa Rosa Basin providing water service to approximately 3,600 customers collectively.
+Seven of those organizations currently participate in the GSA: Branger Mutual Water Company, California American Water, Willowside Mutual Water Company, Belmont Terrace Mutual Water Company, Fircrest Mutual Water Company, Kelly Mutual Water Company, and Penngrove Water Company.

 The Sonoma Resource Conservation District (RCD) works to empower and partner with landowners and the community to address Sonoma County’s most pressing natural resource concerns.
 The RCD is organized to support natural resource management solutions through partnerships with individuals, organizations and agencies.